 In the way that life is ridiculous and weird, Nicole and I decided to take a break from blogging at exactly the same time.
 Her reason for a mini-break had been cooking for a while and is quite delicious.
 My reason was nonexistent three months ago and is now undeniably real.

-And now here we are, back far sooner than I expected.
+And now here we are, back far sooner than I expected, we are getting ready for the Kitchen showroom in London.
 Maybe it’s not so surprising- when your daily view change so drastically, so suddenly, maybe it’s helpful to head for a terrain you know well.
 For Nicole, it’s baking sheets and her camera and for me, it’s baking sheets and computer keys.
 In a way, it makes perfect sense.
 Last night, after days of looking around the house in equal parts shock and overwhelmed, I turned the oven on and took a deep breath, imagined my equilibrium sliding back into place.
 I’m not quite there yet but getting closer.
 Day by day.

 Download your October 2015 Calendar here: